obkin/git-learning/readme.md

-# Git and GitHub course
+# Git and GitHub practice

-Hello evetobody!
+Hello everybody!
+It's a testing repository :)